liming-liu/polaron/PITCHME.md

 ---
 ## Motivation
-- In TiO2 or similar polarized photocatalysis materials, polaron is commonly presented.
+- Quasi particals (phonon, exciton, polaron, Cooper-pair,...) are significantly important to carrier dynamics in various functional materials.
-- The presence of polaron would affect the realaxation pathways of photo induced carriers.
+- The polaronic nature of excess charge in TiO2 would affect the relaxation pathways of photo-induced carriers.
+The dymics of carriers is essential to improve the performance of functional materials.
-- At the mean time, the state of polaron would be altered.

 ---
 ## Polaron configuration